4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 | **Flexibility**              | Requires periodic reassessment and adjustment. | Requires adaptability to changing circumstances and feedback.      |

 # Email Marketing
+- Involves sending emails with the goal of promoting products, services or building relationships with customers

+**Benefits**
+- Personalized to a greater extent
+- low cost alternative to other channels
+- Emails are not public discussion boards
+- Given direct access to audience, not affected by any sort of algorithm **Building an email list and segmentation**
+**Crafting effective email campaign**
+**Marketing automation & Drip campaigns**
+**Analyzing email campaign performance**

 # Digital Campaign Planning